evelan-de/sanity-plugin-inline-icon-manager/README.md

   // Optional flag for storing the icons as an inline svg by default storeInlineSvg?: string

-  // AI-powered icon suggestion configuration ai?: {
+  // AI-powered icon suggestion configuration (OpenAI by default) ai?: {
     // Custom secrets namespace for sharing AI configurations across projects secretsNamespace?: string